Mike Woodson: Indiana Hoosiers coaching career

 On March 28, 2021, Woodson was hired as head coach of the Indiana Hoosiers men's basketball team.
 His contract provided him with roughly $3 million per year over six years, including $550,000 per year in base salary and $2.45 million annually in outside, marketing, and promotional income.
 Additionally, Woodson's contract provides bonuses of $100,000 for finishing in the top three in the Big Ten standings, as well as another $100,000 for an APR score above 950.

 In his first year as head coach, Woodson led the 2021–22 team to a 21–14 record, including a 9–11 record in Big Ten Conference play.
 Woodson and the Hoosiers snapped nine-game losing streaks against Purdue and Michigan and advanced to the semifinals of the 2022 Big Ten men's basketball tournament, their first appearance since 2013.
 Indiana was selected to play in a 2022 NCAA Division I men's basketball tournament First Four game, which they won, before losing in the first round.
 It marked their first NCAA tournament appearance since 2016.
 In Woodson's second season, Indiana again qualified for the NCAA tournament, marking the first back-to-back tournament appearances for Indiana since the 2015 and 2016 tournaments.

+During the 2022–23 season, despite missing starting point guard Xavier Johnson for most of the season, Woodon's Hoosiers finished 23–12 overall, ranked in the top 25 in both major polls, and finished tied for second in the Big Ten with a 12–8 mark.
+The team led the Big Ten in field goal percentage (48.7%), finished second in the conference in field goal percentage defense, tied for the most wins in the Big Ten against Top 25 programs (5), and had the best winning percentage versus ranked foes (62.5%) in the conference.
+Woodson's team was propelled in large part because of Woodson's development of future NBA players Trayce Jackson-Davis (consensus first-team All-American) and Jalen Hood-Schifino (Big Ten Freshman of the Year).

+On February 7, 2025, Indiana announced that Woodson would step down as head coach at the end of the 2024–25 season.